6notes/blog/notes/blog.writing.twine.setup.md

   specifying a version, or specifying the version listed in [`go.mod`](https://github.com/tmedwards/tweego/blob/master/go.mod).
 I think it's best to just stick with v1.13.x.

+# Testing changes locally

+- You can use `mkdir -p ./dist && tweego -o ./dist/index.html ./passages` then open the `index.html` file to view your changes.
+- You'll probably want a `.gitignore` file with `dist/` inside to avoid uploading the `dist/` directory to GitHub as the workflow action will build it anyways and use the newly built `.html` file.

 # Resources